INRIA/scikit-learn-mooc/slides/linear_model.md

 Fortunatly, there is a formula, given **X** and **y**, to find the optimal weights in an efficient manner

 ---
-# Linear regerssion in higher dimension
+# Linear regression in higher dimension

 .pull-left.shift-left[<img src="../figures/lin_reg_3D.svg" width="130%">]